cyrusimap/cyrus-imapd/doc/source/imap/developer/basicserver.rst

 * LMTP should transmit the email to Cyrus IMAP,
 * You should be able to see the email stored on your filesystem.

 But first, let's create a mailbox that we will send the test email to.
 We'll call this test mailbox `example@localhost`.

-Creating the mailbox is done easily with a single command and the `cyradm` tool:

 ::